ctrlplusb/easy-peasy/README.md

 });
 ```

-You can't modify the state in an `effect` action, however, the `effect` action is provided `dispatch`, allowing you dispatch other standard actions in order to update state where required.
+You can't modify the state in an `effect` action, however, the `effect` action is provided `dispatch`, allowing you dispatch actions to update state where required.
 Feel free to use async/await or Promises to help with your async flow.

 ### Dispatching an `effect` action

-You dispatch an effectful action in the same manner as standard actions, but an `effect` action always returns a Promise allowing you to chain something to occur after the `effect` action has completed.
+You dispatch an effectful action in the same manner as a normal action.
+However, an `effect` action always returns a Promise allowing you to chain commands to execute after the `effect` action has completed.

 ```javascript
 store.dispatch.todos.saveTodo('Install easy-peasy').then(() => {